fernandohenriqueguimaraes/ZeDeliveryTest/README.md

 ## Running the application locally

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `br.com.zedeliverytest.ZeDeliveryTestApplication` class from your IDE.
+Execute the `main` method in the `br.com.zedeliverytest.ZeDeliveryTestApplication` class from your IDE.